work-wallet/BIClient/README.md

 # Work Wallet Business Intelligence (BI) Client

+## Changelog

+### 25th October 2023

+The client sample and client function now support processing the data for multiple wallets.

+If upgrading from a version of `WorkWallet.BI.ClientSample` older than `3.0.0.0` then review the changes to the `appsettings.config` configuration file.

+If using a version of the Azure function `WorkWallet.BI.ClientFunction` older than `3.0.0.0` then review the changes to the Azure function configuration.

+## Overview

 The [Work Wallet](https://www.work-wallet.com/) Health and Safety solution provides an API to allow organisations to automate the download of their Wallet data.
 The API is optimised for organisations requiring a regular feed of data for Business Intelligence (BI) purposes.

 The datasets currently enabled for download are: